awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-syntax.md

 # ASFF syntax<a name="securityhub-findings-format-syntax"></a>

-The following is the syntax of the complete finding JSON in the AWS Security Finding Format \(ASFF\)\.
+The following is the complete JSON syntax for the AWS Security Finding Format \(ASFF\)\.

 ```
 "Findings": [